uber-archive/makisu/README.md

 ```shell
 $ makisu_build -t myimage .
 ```
 Note: Docker socket mount is optional.
 It's used together with `--load` for loading images back into Docker daemon for convenience of local development.
-Neither does the mount to /makisu-storage, which is used for local cache.
+So does the mount to /makisu-storage, which is used for local cache.

 ## Makisu on Kubernetes